 Complete the directions given below to enable title bar color without enabling color for start menu, taskbar and action center.

-Step 1: Right-click on desktop and click Personalize option to open the Personalization section of Settings.
+Step 1: Right-click on the desktop and click Personalize option to open the Personalization section of Settings.

 Step 2: Click Colors.
-Turn off the option labelled Show color on Start, taskbar, action center, and title bar, if it’s turned on.
+Turn off the option labeled Start, taskbar, and action center and Title